Google - Pixel Buds A-Series

 r/Garmin • Earbuds recommendations? ->Pixel buds a series is good for gym as they somehow tolerate sweat.
 The buds 2 do not tolerate heavy sweaters like myself, so I use those outside the gym.

-r/GooglePixel • Which buds are best to pair with my Pixel 8 pro? ->TWS earbuds are a dime a dozen now.
+r/GooglePixel • What earbuds are you guys using with your Pixel? ->TWS earbuds are a dime a dozen now.
 Pick a cheapo and go with it.
 AliExpress has a lot of great selections, just make sure to review the ones you get first before buying.
 Or get something from aukey or Anker.
 I have had aukey and Anker earbuds, since like 2018 and still going strong.
 I have also bought replica airpods max headphones and they are going strong too.
 There is zero reason to spend over $100 for earbuds unless you are an audiophile.
 My daily driver is my pixel buds series A. They work great and got them on sale for $69

 r/GooglePixel • Google Pixel buds?
 Thoughts?
 Noise cancelling, battery life, how comfortable they are! ->My pixel buds series A just gave out on me (one side, I've had them for a long time) .
 I'm using my backup Galaxy buds pro.
 Not my favorite but they do work pretty well.
 But I've been looking at the pixel buds pro 2.
 And perhaps this review just pushed me to buy them.
 Especially with the little sale on them right now